macoyshev/Deep-Fake/README.md

 # Deep-Fake
-Create your own DeepFake-With python in Google Colab
+Create your own DeepFake-With python in Google Colab.
+There are two things required to be created for deep fake , A source Image and the Video which is required to be imprinted over the source image.
+Need to clone one of the repositories which is required for model creating.
+We don't need to train any network for this only to provide the path of the model.
+The code is implemented in Torch and hence GPU is required .